Kyle Walker backs himself to keep Kylian Mbappe quiet in World Cup quarter-final

 “It is easier said than done, but I don’t underestimate myself.
 I have played against some great players at Man City and England, I treat it as another game, I take extra care and give him the respect he deserves, but not too much respect.”

-Walker has come up against Mbappe four times in the Champions League and has earned plaudits for how he has dealt with the Paris St Germain forward.
+Walker has come up against Mbappe four times in the Champions League and has earned plaudits for how he has dealt with the Paris Saint-Germain forward.

 “Obviously it is always going to help because I’ve played against him a number of times now with Manchester City,” added Walker.